2.1.5. Sigflow engine

 Detections based on automatic generated rules based on indices of compromissions (IOCs) originated from CTI

-Advanced configuration of GCap parameters (including choice of protocols to monitor...)
+Advanced configuration of the GCap parameters (including choice of protocols to monitor...)

 A structured list of rules